mapteb/new-approach-to-angular-development/README.md

 ## Configurations:

-The events, application states and process methods identified in the state transitions table above are configured in TypeScript const variables like:[state-transions.ts](https://github.com/mapteb/angular-a-development-pattern/blob/main/src/app/state-transitions/state-transitions.ts)
+The events, application states are configured using Typescript enum variables like: [app=events.enum.ts]() and [app-states.enum.ts]() and the process methods identified in the state transitions table above are configured in TypeScript const variables like:[state-transions.ts](https://github.com/mapteb/angular-a-development-pattern/blob/main/src/app/state-transitions/state-transitions.ts)

 ## State Manager Component

 The application components forward their events (along with a payload) to a navigation broker component.
-The State Manager Component acts like a navigation broker component that uses the above Typescipt const configurations to ensure that the state transitions are valid.
-Optionally, the state manager component can handle athentication, authorization, pre-fetching data, etc.
+The [State Manager Component](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-manager/state-manager.component.ts) acts like a navigation broker that forwards the events to the target components and services.
+It uses the above Typescipt configurations to ensure that the state transitions are valid.
+Optionally, the state manager component can also handle athentication, authorization, pre-fetching data, etc.

 ## Demo

-A demo of this project can be viewed [here](https://mapteb.github.io/angular-a-development-pattern) where all the state transitions listed above can be tested.
+A demo of this project can be viewed [here](https://mapteb.github.io/angular-a-development-pattern) where all the four state transitions listed above can be tested.

 ## Benefits

 1. The resulting Angular application is fully state machine conformant and therefore robust.
-2. The architecture of the approach enables producing code that follows clean code guidelines.
+2. The architecture of the approach enables producing Angular code that follows clean code guidelines.
+3. The approach provides a template which makes it easy for the developer to add/update Angular components